stefcarter/Portfolio/README.md

 A page created for future employers.

 # Description
-Porfolio page was made to show the current works I have done for jobs that I will apply for in the future.
-A place to add more content when available.
+Portfolio page was made to show what I have to offer future employers and as a visual demonstration as to what I have leanred and can implement.

 # Final